andres1rosa/ServerNetworkConfiguration/README.md

 <img src="https://imgur.com/keGTNNF.png" height="50%" width="50%" alt="install AD DS"/>
 <p><strong>.</strong></p>
 <p><strong>.</strong></p>
 <p>Utilizing CMD, verify the hostname is now CL1.
 Use ‘ipconfig’ to verify the client now has an IP address in the IPV4 range we previously configured.
-In this case, we were automatically assigned ‘172.16.0.101’.
+In this case, we are automatically assigned ‘172.16.0.101’.
 This is the first IP address in the range we configured.
 </p>
 <p>
 Utilizing ping, we ping google.com and verify we have internet connectivity.